tommygeiger/tommygeiger/README.md

 - [PromoParlor, an industry specific Discourse forum](https://promoparlor.com)

 What's next:
-- Looking to move into an environmental tech job in the Boston area
+- Seeking an environmental or medicine tech job in the Boston area
-- Building a Stripe powered storefront website for a client
+- Building a Stripe powered storefront for a client
-- Starting a music curation brand
+- Creating a composting informational website and campaign

 See [my resume](https://tommygeiger.com/resume.pdf).